mjur/sometools/README-IMAGE-ENHANCE.md

 - Models are cached in IndexedDB after first download
 - Cache limit is 500MB (configurable in `model-cache.js`)
 - Models use LRU eviction when cache is full
-- Processing happens entirely client-side - no data leaves your device
+- Processing happens entirely client-side